elunna/hackem/hackem_changelog.md

   - Removed studded armor, replaced with robe.
   - Removed starting potions (they might freeze in the cold.)
   - Starts with a Frost Horn instead of a wand of cold
+  - Ice Mages no longer start with confuse monster (not useful l for vampires/illithids etc), they always start with slow monster instead.
 - Left out the dragon polyself ability.
 - Ice Mages can walk on ice without slipping.
+- Gets spell-hunger reduction (similar to wizards but it's calculated with (int - 2)
+- Ice mages get the multishot penalty
 - Their multishot penalty doesn't apply to knives!

 #### Ice and Flame details